Pepys Library Visiting and Opening Hours

 Images © Sara Rawlinson.
 To reuse any of these images, please enquire with the Pepys Library.

 Pepys Library is open to visitors during Cambridge University Full Term and for a period over the summer.
 Booking in advance is not required.
 Entrance to the Pepys Library is free for individuals; a voluntary donation box is available.
-Library staff will be happy to answer questions from individual visitors.
-We regret that, due to the historic nature of the building, access to the library is currently only available via a flight of stairs.
+Library staff will be happy to answer questions.
+Due to the historic nature of the building, access to the library is currently only available via a flight of stairs.
 Children under 6 years old are not allowed in the Library.

 The opening times for individual visitors to the Pepys Library are: